How To Open A Geode Without A Chisel

 Take note of the weight and density of the geode.
 A heavier geode may indicate the presence of denser crystals or minerals inside.
 This can be an exciting clue to what lies within.
 However, keep in mind that the exterior appearance should not be solely relied upon to determine the quality or value of the geode.

-See also How To Chisel Stone Veneer
+See also How Do You Use A Chisel Plow

 By carefully cleaning and assessing the exterior of the geode, you will be better equipped to open it safely and potentially discover beautiful minerals or crystals inside.